Monday, October 21, 2024

 The typical Muslim view is that the 'trinity' is God, Mary and Jesus.
 This appears to be a collocation of misunderstandings, perhaps from a garbled report on the RC adoration of Mary from early or aberrant Christian sources or confused oral reports.

 2. The Trinity shows God eternally personal and in eternal fellowship of love.
-God has no need of mankind to be either personal or love or to complete him.
+God has no need of mankind to be either personal or love or to complete him in his being.
 He made mankind rather than to serve him, to enjoy fellowship with him for ever.

 3. The Trinity is not 'three gods'.
-But one God in substance in three centres of consciousness of shared purpose and will.
-This is similar to our own experience of multiplexed signals, or of how a business partnership works at law, or indeed in a pale way as to how a family is: husband and wife of one flesh and the child proceeding from them together as one family of one nature (human) in three persons.
+But one God in substance or being, in three centres of consciousness, or of action, and of shared purpose and will.
+This is similar to our own experience of multiplexed electronic signals, of how a business partnership works at law, or indeed in a pale way as to how a family is: husband and wife of one flesh and the child proceeding from them together as one family of one nature (human) in three persons.

 4. The Quran shows a multiplicity in Allah: it speaks of his....{}